Historic datasets (from 2014 onwards) for the .nl TLD. Datasets are available in JSON format.

 Routeviews is a project by the University of Oregon to provide live and historical BGP routing data.

-Most command line switches of Google Chrome are totally undocumented in the offical documentations.
+Most command line switches of Google Chrome are totally undocumented in the official documentations.
 This website offers a list of all known switches with a single sentence description of what they are doing.

 The website features a large list of default passwords found in routers and IoT devices.
 The data is sorted by manufacturer and can be searched.

-The websites shows links to different looking glasses which provide either traceroute information or are usable as route servers.
+The website shows links to different looking glasses which provide either traceroute information or are usable as route servers.

 These projects either operate DNS based Real-time Blackhole Lists (RBL) or allow checking if an IP is contained.
 The Multi-RBL websites are helpful in finding a large quantity of RBLs.

 The Malware Bazaar is a project by abuse.ch to create an open repository with malware samples.
-The repository is small in size, but it can be freely downloaded and contributed by everyone.
-It only contains malicious files, which is in contrast to common malware feeds like Virustotal.
+The repository is small, but it can be freely downloaded and contributed by everyone.
+It only contains malicious files, which contrasts with common malware feeds like Virustotal.

 The Academic Phrasebank is a general resource for academic writers.
-It aims to provide you with examples of some of the phraseological ‘nuts and bolts’ of writing organised according to the main sections of a research paper or dissertation.
+It aims to provide you with examples of some of the phraseological ‘nuts and bolts’ of writing, organized according to the main sections of a research paper or dissertation.

 The data bank contains the categories “Introducing Work”, “Referring to Sources”, “Describing Methods”, “Reporting Results”, “Discussing Findings”, and “Writing Conclusions”.